 Getting PokéCoins for free

-Although various companies have done promotions featuring PokéCoins — Sprint gave away $100 worth of coins to customers a few years ago — the only way to receive PokéCoins for free is to place your Pokémon on gyms.
-If you’re uninitiated, gyms are controlled by one of the three teams you can align with in Pokémon Go.
+Although various companies have done promotions featuring PokéCoins — Sprint gave away $100 worth of coins to customers a few years ago — the only way to receive PokéCoins for free is to place your Pokémon at gyms.
+Gyms are controlled by one of the three teams you can align with in Pokémon GO — Mystic, Valor, or Instinct.
 If your team controls a gym, you can place your Pokémon there.
 If not, you’ll need to battle for control.
+Depending on how many opposing Pokémon are at the gym, the process of defeating them all can take a while.
+You’ll need to defeat all Pokémon at the gym in order to take it over.

 What you can buy with PokéCoins